 Question: Why was the password "kronos" written in the underwater cave?
 And how did Mr Incredible know that was the password?

 Answer: It was written there because Gazerbeam had used his powers to carve it into the wall before he died; that's why Mr. Incredible had to align his point of view with the dead man's.
 When he got to the password screen, he just assumed - correctly, as it turns out - that Gazerbeam would have found it out, and used his last dying moments to leave it behind for someone else to use.

 Question: The theme of Greeks comes up a few times in the film.
 First in Edna's house, on the wall behind the door is a giant Greek mural and the statue outside is a stylised Greek soldier.
+Next, the password, Kronos, is the Greek Titan of time.
 Then later at the end of the film, there is a close up of a sign reading 'The Spartans' with a hoplite helmet.
 Is this just coincidence?